Communities

 Who are they: Environment Analyst’s Brownfield & Regeneration Network brings together the entire brownfield community, including brownfield consultants and contractors, developers, landowners, planners, investors and regulators, to share insights, build connections and help define the future of the brownfield industry.

-Relationship to the IES: The IES is a supporting partner of the Brownfield & Regeneration Network and has contributed to past events.
+Relationship to the IES: We are a supporting partner of the Brownfield & Regeneration Network and has contributed to past events.